dmbarbour/glas/docs/GlasDesign.md

 ## Thoughts

+### Cyclic Data

+I've considered using cyclic graph data structures instead of trees.
+Similar to the current model, each node in the graph has at most two outbound edges, labeled 0 or 1.
+Complex labels would be formed by an arc through the graph.

+I decided against graphs because they are relatively difficult to locally reason about and control compared to trees, interact awkwardly with stowage, and are unnecessary for the initial goals of Glas.
+However, Glas systems could eventually compile or accelerate program models based around cyclic graph structures.

 ### Program Search

 I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program - respectively representing requirements and desiderata and recommendations - then the system searches for valid solutions.
 Glas provides a viable foundation, but it's still a distant future.